 A little tip: Check out Sierra Trading post for great deals on these typically higher costing (although quality) brands.
 You can often sign up for their newsletter for an extra 10% off.

-Having a large backpack for their week long vacation is so much nicer than lugging a rolling suitcase around.
-Stick to something that is about 35-45L (this is the size of the backpack in liters).
-They can take it on the plane as a carry on and not worry about checking their bag!
+Stick to something that is about 35-50L (this is the size of the backpack in liters).
+They can usually take it on the plane as a carry on and not worry about checking their bag at that size.

 Gifts For $100+

 Your volunteer will need a passport no matter where they go abroad with ILP.
 If they don't already have one, this is the perfect gift!
 They'll need to be apart of the process to actually get their passport so it can't be a complete surprise, but maybe slip $145 cash into their stocking to cover their passport costs.

 Having data on your phone plan isn't required for traveling (because ILP volunteers will have access to WiFi) but it's very helpful ... and bonus, you can keep in touch with them no matter where they are.